bakera81/anthonywbaker.com/README.md

 Recipes are pulled from a Notion database.

 ## Ideas
 Ideas are pulled from a Notion database.
+For each image uploaded in a Notion page, be sure to include an exact copy (with matching filename) in `public/images/ideas`.

-Notion only gives a temporary public URL for images, so each image is downloaded to `public/images/ideas`.
-The markdown is then corrected in `notionHelpers.js::getMarkdown`).
+Notion only gives a temporary public URL for images, so there is a WIP script to download each image at build time in `utils/ideas.js::downloadAllIdeasImages`.